The writer lives life by the saying of "Live to eat" and one particular interest he has is to know where his favorite food i eat comes from.

 In this article, we will look at the different types of hotpot available around Asia, based on the traditional Chinese method of “Huo Guo” or Hot Pot in English.

-Japan and Korea is known to have incorporated a small bit of traditional Chinese hotpot culture into their shabu-shabu and Jjigae.
+Japan and Korea is known to have incorporated a small bit of traditional Chinese hotpot culture into their shabu-shabu and Jjigae dishes.

-Thailand however, converted the traditional hotpot into a hybrid with Barbeque and lastly, in Malaysia, hotpot can be a street food called “Lok Lok”, which is literally translated to Boil-Boil.
+Thailand however, converted the traditional hotpot into a hybrid which is a soup base with Barbeque, and lastly, in Malaysia, hotpot can be a street food called “Lok Lok”, which is literally translated to Boil-Boil or a rendition of the traditional style.

 These styles of hotpot are traditional to their respective countries, but the basis and roots of this method of cooking is still from China or some may say, Mongolia.
 Let’s look at the different types of Hotpot around Asia.

-In Malaysia, although there is a pretty decent amount of Chinese people in the country, however, the hotpot style in Malaysia is significantly different from its Mainland Chinese counterparts, this is because, most Malaysian Chinese originate from the South of China.
+In Malaysia, there is a significant Chinese community in the country, however, the style of hotpot in Malaysia is significantly different from its Mainland Chinese counterpart, this is because, most Malaysian Chinese originate from the South of China, which has a hotter climate compared to the North.

-In Malaysia, we tend to reduce on serving the numbing spicy soup/ MaLa (which is normally a Northern Chinese cuisine) but replacing it with Tom yam soup instead.
+In Malaysia, we tend to reduce on serving the numbing spicy soup/ MaLa (which is normally a Northern Chinese cuisine) but replacing it with Tom yam (Thai Sour Soup) broth instead.

 However, Malaysian Chinese style hotpot is still eaten commonly during Chinese New Year or during celebrations with the family.